Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

    Enter the root password for `ncn-m001` when prompted.

-2. Connect to [`https://localhost:8443`](https://localhost:8443) using a web browser.
+1. Connect to [`https://localhost:8443`](https://localhost:8443) using a web browser.

-3. Log in with the `admin` username.
+1. Log in with the `admin` username.
 Enter the admin password.
 If the admin password has not been changed, there will be a prompt to change the password.

+1. If the `admin` password was changed, update Vault with the new credentials following procduere [Update Vault Credentials](#update-vault-credentials)

 ## HPE PDU Initial Set-up